insaneinthemembrane/Insanecoin-v2/README.md

 <p>All necessary details about links to faucets, dice, blackjack and so on, can be found listed there.</p>

+<p>Details about the coin burn session on 3rd December can also be foun there.
+There will be about a 17% reduction in available coins.
+Remember to deduct 3,700,000 coins from the explorer's "coin supply," i.e. 22.1 million coins will reduced by 3.7 million equals a 18.4 million available coins.
+Nine Burn addresses have been created with explcit reference to "Coin Destruction."
+These are all labeled for public viewing.</p>

 ----

 # Yobit, Nova and Tradesatoshi Exchanges #